CocoaPods/cocoapods.github.com/README.md

 ## Architecture

-This application builds a static site with the [Middlemand](http://middlemanapp.com).
+This application builds a static site by using the [Middleman](http://middlemanapp.com).

+The source files of the individual libraries are processed with [YARD](http://yardoc.org) and the pre-processed result is stored in YAML files.

-The information for the templates is gathered either from the comments of the Gems or from the Markdown files available in the repo.
-The source files of the Gems are processed with [YARD](http://yardoc.org) and the information is stored in YAML files.
+The information for the HTML templates is gathered either from the YAML data of the individual libraries or from the Markdown files available in this repo.

 ## Getting Started